amirf147/wsrmacros/README.md

 > **Note:** This repository contains macros for the Microsoft program, Windows Speech Recognition Macros.
 This program is no longer officially available and would have to be found from alternate sources.
 Windows Speech Recognition Macros was a tool developed by Microsoft that allowed users to create custom voice commands for their computer, automate repetitive tasks, and even control their computer using their voice.
 It was a powerful tool for accessibility and productivity.
 However, please be aware that the macros in this repository will not work without this specific program.

-## Five Key Press or Key Combo Streamer
+## Six Key Press or Key Combo Streamer

-This collection of macros features a 5 Key Press or Key Combo Streamer in the file `global-keyboard-shortcuts.WSRMac`.
+This collection of macros features a 6 Key Press or Key Combo Streamer in the file `global-keyboard-shortcuts.WSRMac`.

-It is a feature that recognizes a sequence of five key presses or key combinations.
+It is a feature that recognizes a sequence of six key presses or key combinations.
 The structure is based on the XML syntax used in the speech grammar specification for Windows Speech Recognition.
+One of the six key presses or key combinations that gets executed can also be a free dictation of up to 30 words.

 Each sequence is represented by a P (Phrase) element in the tree.
 P stands for Phrase, which is a sequence of words that the speech recognition system should listen for.
 Each P in the tree is a phrase that’s waiting to be recognized.
 Technically, each P in this case is optional as well because each of its contents consist of only O elements.

 O stands for Option, which is a choice between different phrases or rules that the speech recognition system can recognize.
-Each P has several O (Option) elements within it.
+Except for the first one, Each P has several O (Option) elements within it.

-Here’s a breakdown of the options within each P:
+Here’s a breakdown of the options

+1. **PRESS**: This is an optional word that can be uttered at the beginning to increase recognition accuracy thereby better activating the streamer.
+2. **JUST TYPE**: This new option allows you to dictate up to 30 words at any point in the command sequence.
-The first option is a text manipulation key combo.
-If the user speaks this, the system will recognize it and perform the corresponding action.
+3. **Text Manipulation Key Combo**: If the user speaks this, the system will recognize it and perform the corresponding action.
 The user can also specify a number that represents how many times that key combo gets repeated.
-The second option is a key combo that only gets pressed one time.
+4. **Key Combo**: This key combo only gets pressed one time.
 That’s why there is no second option for how many times it gets pressed.
-The third option is a sequence of letters, numbers, and symbols and the user can specify up to 10 them.
+5. **Keyboard Key**: This is a sequence of letters, numbers, and symbols and the user can specify up to 10 of them.
-The fourth option is for capital letters.
-To activate this, the user has to preface the option with the keyword “ALL CAPS”.
+6. **ALL CAPS**: To activate this, the user has to preface the option with the keyword “ALL CAPS”.
 Afterwards, the system will accept a total of 10 capital letters.
-The last option is for numbers.
-To activate this, the user has to preface the option with the keyword “NUMBER”.
+7. **NUMBER**: To activate this, the user has to preface the option with the keyword “NUMBER”.
 Afterwards, the system will accept a sequence of 1 to 10 numbers.

 ```
 Command
 └── Rule
+    ├── O ─ P: PRESS (Optional word that can be uttered at the beginning to increase recognition accuracy)
     ├── P
     │   ├── O
+    │   │   ├── P: JUST TYPE
+    │   │   └── P: Free dictation of up to 30 words
+    │   ├── O
-    │   │   ├── TextManipulation
+    │   │   ├── P: TextManipulation
     │   │   └── O: Number between 1 and 20
-    │   ├── O: KeyCombo2
+    │   ├── O ─ P: KeyCombo2
     │   ├── O
     │   │   └── P: Keyboard Key (min=1, max=10)
     │   ├── O